 Kolokotronis, however, managed to occupy a hill and began shooting at the Turks.
 At noon of the same day, Plapoutas and his men arrived and joined the Greeks, who now attacked the enemy.

-The situation soon changed, however, and Roubi’s men suddenly became the ones in danger of being trapped and slaughtered by the Greeks.
+The situation soon changed, however, and Roubi’s men were suddenly in danger of being trapped and slaughtered by the Greeks.

-Seeing that Roubi’s men were in a dire situation, Mustafabey sent forces from Kalogerovouni to strike the Maniots’ fortifications — but without success.
+Seeing that Roubi’s men were in a dire situation, Mustafabey sent forces from Kalogerovouni to strike the Maniots’ fortifications—but unsuccessfully.

-The artillery shelling of the Greek positions was also unsuccessful, since the bombs either did not find a target, or hit Roubi’s men.
+The artillery shelling of the Greek positions was likewise unsuccessful since the bombs either did not find a target or hit Roubi’s men.

-It was already dark and the battle was still raging.
-Kolokotronis was trying to encourage the fighters, telling them that reinforcements of 10,000 men under Petrobey Mavromichalis were due to arrive.
+It was already dark, and the battle was still raging.
+Kolokotronis attempted to encourage the fighters, telling them that reinforcements of 10,000 men under Petrobey Mavromichalis were due to arrive.

-The fighting stopped late at night, with the two opponents retaining their positions.
-In the morning hours of May 13, Kolokotronis broke through the Turkish siege and supplied the bastions with food and ammunition.
+The fighting stopped late into the night with the two opponents retaining their positions.
+In the morning hours of May 13th, Kolokotronis broke through the Turkish siege and supplied the bastions with food and ammunition.

-In the morning of May 13 the battle resumed, with the intensity of the previous day.
-Attempts by the Turks to seize the bastions failed one after another.
+In the morning of May 13th, the battle resumed with the previous day’s intensity.
+Attempts by the Turks to seize the bastions failed one after the other.

-One of the leading figures of the 1821 Greek Revolution, Anagnostaras (Anagnostis Papageorgiou), excelled in this battle and in several to follow.
+One of the leading figures of the 1821 Greek Revolution, Anagnostaras (Anagnostis Papageorgiou), excelled in both this and subsequent battles.

-Mustafabey, seeing that Roubi’s men were still in a difficult position and hearing that Greek reinforcements were coming, led by Yiannis Kolokotronis, ordered the withdrawal of all his forces.
+Mustafabey, seeing that Roubi’s men were still in a difficult position and hearing that Greek reinforcements, led by Yiannis Kolokotronis, were being sent, ordered the withdrawal of all his forces.

-The losses of the Greeks amounted to only four dead and 17 wounded.
-A large number of armaments and military equipment fell into the hands of the Greeks as well — enough to arm 4,000 men.
+By the end, Greek losses amounted to only four dead and seventeen wounded men.
+A large number of armaments and military equipment fell into the hands of the Greeks, as well— enough to arm 4,000 men.